useElven/core/README.md

 ## useElven core

 > [!NOTE]
 > Please be aware that versions below 1.0.0 will still have breaking changes.
+The major rewrite is planned.
-Till then, please 'freeze' the version of useElven in your app, and decide when to upgrade.
+> Till then, please 'freeze' the version of useElven in your app, and decide when to upgrade.

 > [!NOTE]
 > Please remember that the scope of functionality is limited and does not correspond to that of sdk-dapp.
 But over time, functionalities are added.
 Check the docs for more info